BeratTrn/MyPortfolio/README.md

 ## 🌟 Overview

 This is my personal portfolio website, designed to showcase my projects, skills, and experience as a **Mobile & Full-Stack Developer**.
 Built with a focus on **performance**, **clean architecture**, and **user experience (UX/UI)**, the project features dynamic theming, internationalization, and smooth micro-animations.

+The application is fully deployed and continuously integrated via Netlify CI/CD pipeline.

 ## ✨ Features